 What should I expect after a posterior tibial tendonitis surgery?

 Following posterior tibial tendon surgery, the soft tissues of the foot may take 2 months to properly heal.
 Your recovery time may vary depending on which tibial tendon surgery you are undergoing, your individual rate of healing, and the severity of your posterior tibial tendonitis.
 A cast or boot may need to be worn following tibial tendon surgery.
 Crutches may also be needed for the first few days after surgery to reduce any pressure placed on the posterior tibial tendon.
 If Dr. Rozbruch has used traditional stitches during your posterior tibial tendon surgery, they will be removed 10-14 days after your procedure.
 In more intensive posterior tibial tendon surgeries, physical therapy may be needed for several weeks to months.
 Initially, your physical therapist will help reduce inflammation or pain during these sessions.
 As physical therapy progresses, you will learn various stretches and exercises to help strengthen your foot, ankle, and calf.

 How can I learn more about posterior tibial tendonitis?

-To learn more about posterior tibial tendonitis, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
+To learn more about posterior tibial tendonitis, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.